 Conclusion

 The procedure provided for patent specification under Indian law is comprehensive, clear and conducive to the inventor/applicant.
 It ensures that the applicant has sufficient opportunities to claim protection.
-The approach for complete specifications indicates that the focus is on protecting new inventions and allowing other inventors to have an efficient repository of information.
+This approach focuses on protecting new inventions while providing other inventors with an efficient repository of information.
 The applicants must familiarize themselves with various provisions of law while filing specifications, particularly the Patents Act 1970, the Patent Rules 2003 and the Manual of Patent Office Practice and Procedure.